kodecocodes/english-style-guide/README.md

 **editors**
 Use lowercase; e.g. _assistant editor_, _standard editor_, _scene editor_.

-**emoticons/emojis**
-Don't replace punctuation.
-Sentences that end with an emoticon still need appropriate punctuation before the emoticon rather than after it.

-**file extensions**
-either _XXX_ or _.xxx_.
-For example, JPG or .zip.

 **file system**

 **frame rate**
 _FPS_ not _fps_

 **front end, front-end, frontend**
 "front end" is a noun.
 You develop the front end.
 "front-end" functions as a (compound) modifier and is hyphenated before a noun.
 You are the front-end developer who developed the front end.
 "frontend" is used in the BFF pattern (Backend for Frontend)

 You are the front-end developer who used the Backend for Frontend pattern to develop the front end.

-**future tense**
-Avoid phrases that have awkward future tenses like "will be verbing".
-When you can, use the present tense, which tends to be more exciting.

-* **Incorrect**: In this tutorial, you'll be learning how to...
-* **Correct**: In this tutorial, you'll learn how to...

 **functions**
 see _code objects_.